-A Getting Started brochure, where you find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook;

-- A Customer Guide, where you find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

-- Your Sony Guarantee conditions;

-- A Safety Regulations flyer;

-- □ A Modem Regulations flyer.
+- □ A Getting Started brochure, where you will find a brief description of the items in your box and how to setup your notebook; - A Specifications sheet; - A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information; - An Application CD Guide, which explains the purpose and use of the final system recovery disc.
+Use this when (re)installing bundled software; - Your Sony Guarantee conditions; - A Safety Regulations leaflet; - A Wireless LAN Regulations leaflet (model with integrated WLAN); - A Modem Regulations leaflet.